Professor Christine Merrell, PhD, MEd, PGCE, BSc

 - Tymms, P. & Merrell, C. (2009).
 On-entry Baseline Assessment across Cultures.
 In Early Childhood Education: Society and Culture.
 Anning, A., Cullen, J. & Fleers, M. London: Sage Publications.
 117.128.

 - Merrell, C., Styles, I., Jones, P., Tymms, P. & Wildy, H. (2013).
 Cross-country Comparisons of Inattentive, Hyperactive and Impulsive Behaviour in School-Based Samples of Young Children.
-Journal of International Research in Early Childhood Education 4(1): 1-17.
+International Research in Early Childhood Education 4(1): 1-17.

 - Katsipataki, M. & Merrell, C. (2012).
 Can Motor Skills Training Improve Academic Skills?
 A Motor Skills Intervention for the Early Years.
 Online Educational Research Journal